Cookie Notice

 Two people walking around discussing how to hold a coaching conversation

-Through coaching, you help people become more self-aware.
+Through coaching, you help others become more self-aware.
 You turn experiences into learning opportunities.
 You reinforce strengths and explore challenges.
 You help people take responsibility for their actions and their development.

 It all starts with conversations.

-In short, interactions across the entire organization, whether in-person or virtually, become more honest and more effective, and together, all these coaching conversations start to create a better culture at the organization.
+In fact, some of the most powerful coaching conversation experiences can happen in informal exchanges — in hallways, cafeterias, workspaces, virtual chats, and video calls.
+As coaching interactions occur across the entire organization, whether in-person or virtually, communication becomes more clear, honest, and effective, and together, all these better conversations start to create a better culture at the organization.

 Better Conversations Every Day Book

 First, identify when there’s an opportunity for a coaching conversation.
 Not all conversations lend themselves well to coaching.
-Make sure you know whether it’s the right time and you’re ready to try and coach your people.
+Make sure you know whether it’s the right time.
 To recognize when someone is open to having a coaching conversation, pay attention to their cues.
 Listen for phrases like:

 • “Can you help me think things through?”